Miso Sesame Winter Squash Recipe

 Miso Sesame Winter Squash

-It's a riff on one of the recipes in Bryant Terry's new cookbook - his Molasses, Miso, and Maple Candied Sweet Potatoes.
-I swapped in some delicata squash and tofu for his sweet potatoes, and had myself a pretty spectacular one-pan meal.
-I'm a big fan of Bryant's recipes (remember these?)
-They're always flavor-forward, and across the span of a book he tends to pull from a global pantry.
-He has the ability to put together unexpected flavor combinations, and he's just the sort of person I like to turn to when I need someone to yank me out of one of those occasional culinary ruts every cook finds themselves in.
+This roasted winter squash medley is a riff on one of the recipes in Bryant Terry's cookbook, The Inspired Vegan.
+I’m a forever fan of Bryant and his flavor and ingredient combinations for good reason.
+His recipes are always flavor-forward, and across the span of a book he tends to pull from a global pantry.
+Beyond that, he's just the sort of person I like to turn to when I need someone to yank me out of the occasional culinary rut every cook finds themselves in.
+It was his Molasses, Miso, and Maple Candied Sweet Potatoes that caught my attention.

 Here's how today's recipe shapes up.
-You've got your primary ingredients tossed with a citrus-spiked, maple-molasses marinade of sorts.
-The sappy sweetness is balanced by the salty complexity of miso and tamari/shoyu, and a toasted sesame backdrop is added for good measure.
+Your primary ingredients are tossed with a citrus-spiked, maple-molasses marinade of sorts.
+The sappy sweetness is balanced by the salty complexity of miso and tamari/shoyu.
+A toasted sesame backdrop is added for good measure.
 It works brilliantly.
 Thinking more about it, I imagine you could use the sauce/marinade to roast any number of ingredients beyond winter squash or sweet potatoes - for ex: tempeh, broccoli, cauliflower.
-Let me know if you do a take on this that works particularly well.
+Let me know if you do a take on this that works particularly well!

 101 Cookbooks Membership